KoalixSwitzerland/koalixcrm/doc/source/tutorial.rst

 Create Accounts
 ^^^^^^^^^^^^^^^
-Currently there is only a swiss accounts table i really hope i get some help soon to create some generic account tables for other countries because if you have to fill all them out on your on this is going to take quite some time.
+Currently there is only a swiss accounts table i really hope i get some help soon to create some generic account tables for other countries as well because if you have to fill all them out on your own this is going to take quite some time.
-But lets say you can not use swiss account table and you have to create all of them on your own.

-Its very urgent that you have you have set up these special accounts at least:
+Its urgent that you have you have set up these special accounts at least:

 1. Open Reliabilities
 2. Open Intrests